-Convertible Notes derivative liability-The Company utilized Level 3 inputs to value its Convertible Notes derivative liability.
+Convertible Notes derivative liability.-The Company utilized Level 3 inputs to value its Convertible Notes derivative liability.
 See Note 7 - Debt and Note 8 - Convertible Notes derivative liability.

 Contingent consideration liabilities-Potential earnout payments related to the acquisition of Mediscan and USR are contingent upon meeting certain performance requirements through 2019.
 See Note 3 - Acquisitions.
 The long-term portion of these liabilities is included in contingent consideration, and the short-term portion is included in other current liabilities on the condensed consolidated balance sheets.
 The Company utilized Level 3 inputs to value these contingent consideration liabilities as significant unobservable inputs were used in the calculation of their fair value.
 The Mediscan contingent consideration is recorded as a liability and measured at fair value using a discounted cash flow model in a Monte Carlo simulation setting, utilizing significant unobservable inputs, including the expected volatility of the acquisitions' gross profits and an estimated discount rate commensurate with the risks of the expected gross profit stream.
-The USR contingent consideration is recorded as a liability and measured as a liability of achieving each of the potential milestones and an estimated discount rate commensurate with the risks of the expected cash flow sattributable to the milestones.
+The USR contingent consideration is recorded as a liability and measured at fair value using a discounted cash flow model utilizing significant unobservable inputs, including the probability of achieving each of the potential milestones and an estimated discount rate commensurate with the risks of the expected cash flows attributable to the milestones.